-A premium quality lucerne, with built-in, broad-spectrum disease and pest resistance to enhance its forage quality and performance.
+Silverado is a premium quality lucerne, with built-in, broad-spectrum disease and pest resistance that enhance its forage quality and performance.

 440,000-500,000 seeds per kg

 (Source: Pasture Varieties used in NSW 2006-2007, Bev Zurbo, 2006)

 Silverado grows well on a wide range of well drained soils including deep loams, sands, loam over gravel or clay but does not produce as well on shallow soil types.
 Silverado has improved acid soil tolerance although it is highly recommended to lime prior to sowing.
 All lucernes are sensitive to high aluminium levels common in low pH soils.
 This reduces root development and hence plant productivity.

 Mature Silverado will benefit from annual phosphorus and potassium applications, especially if removing hay/silage from the paddock.